petermacp/website/content/authors/admin/_index.md

 title: Peter MacPherson
 ---

-Dr Peter MacPherson is an Academic Public Health Physician.
-He is a Wellcome Clinical Research Fellow, based full-time at the Malawi-Liverpool-Wellcome Programme in Blantyre, Malawi, where he leads the Public Health Research Group.
+Prof Peter MacPherson is an Academic Public Health Physician.

 His research focuses on the development and evaluation of new health interventions to improve the diagnosis and treatment of priority public health diseases in low-resource settings.